Carmelo Arden Quin: Madí

 In 1947, the movement experienced a rift, as personal difficulties led to a divergence in the movement with Arden Quin going one direction and Rothfuss and Kosice going the other.
 In 1948, Arden Quin moved to Paris, and returned to Argentina in 1955 for a year, but in 1956, he moved indefinitely to Paris.

 In Paris, Arden Quin continued Madí, producing many more works throughout lifetime.
 The movement continues today.
 In 1995, Arden Quin underscored that its lack of broad recognition has actually been the secret to its longevity and ideological consistency: "Having never been taken over by the media, MADI has been able to travel through time in total independence."
 Today, Madí is represented by artists from several countries, including France, Hungary, Uruguay, Spain, Japan, Brazil and Venezuela.
-In 2003, the Madí Museum and Gallery opened in Dallas, Texas.
+In 2003, the Madí Museum and Gallery opened in Dallas, Texas, United States.
 The permanent collection includes twenty-five of Arden Quin's works as well as pieces from eighteen other Madí artists spanning four continents.

 Many artists have been members of this international artistic movement since the 1940s until today, including Rhod Rothfuss, Juan Bay, Esteban Eitler, Diyi Laañ, Valdo Wellington, Rodolfo Uricchio, Gyula Kosice, Nelly Esquivel, J. P. Delmonte, Maria Bresler, Abraham Linenberg, Éva Bányász, Salvador Presta, Eduardo Sabelli, Nair Oliveira, Ana Maria Bay, Muñoz Cota, Jorge Rivera, Ricardo Humbert, Alberto Scopelliti, Lisl Steiner, Aldo Prior, Isa Muchnik, Ricardo Pereyra, Alberto Hidalgo, Grete Stern, Juan Carlos Paz, and Ramon Melgar.

 In 1993, Arden Quin was included in the MOMA exhibit of "Latin American Artists of the twentieth Century".
-Several of Arden's pieces can be found at the MADI Museum in Dallas, Texas.
+Several of Arden's pieces can be found at the MADI Museum in Dallas, Texas, United States.
 Arden Quin died in Paris in 2010.
 After his dead, he was granted the Honour Konex Award for his legacy in Visual Arts in Argentina.